grrywlsn/plexify/README.md

 SPOTIFY_USERNAME=your_spotify_username_here
 ```

 Each Spotify playlist will be synced to a new Plex playlist with the exact same name as the original Spotify playlist.
+If a playlist of the same name exists, it will update it to match the matched Spotify tracks - this **will remove other songs if they exist**.

 ## Results